angular/angular/src/material/snack-bar/snack-bar.md

 used.
 While `polite` is recommended, this can be customized by setting the `politeness` property of the `MatSnackBarConfig`.

-Focus is not, and should not be, moved to the snack-bar element.
-Moving the focus would be disruptive to a user in the middle of a workflow.
+Focus is not moved to the snack-bar element as that would be disruptive to a user in the middle of a workflow.
 It is recommended that, for any action offered in the snack-bar, the application offers the user an alternative way to perform the action.
 Alternative interactions are typically keyboard shortcuts or menu options.
 When the action is performed in this way, the snack-bar should be dismissed.
+A snack-bar can contain a single action.
+"Dismiss" or "cancel" actions are optional.

 Snack-bars that have an action available should not be given a `duration`, as to accommodate screen-reader users that want to navigate to the snack-bar element to activate the action.
 If the user has manually moved their focus within the snackbar, focus should be placed somewhere sensible based on the application context when the snack-bar is dismissed.

-Don't use "Dismiss" as a snack-bar-action, instead preferring to use a `duration` when there is no additional action associated with the notification.